 There’s always something going on in Stockholm; culture and sports events, boat trips, guided tours, concerts and festivals.
-Stockholm shopping city that offers many local shopping options.
+Stockholm is a city that offers many local shopping options.
 You will find an exciting mixture of modern warehouses and independent shops, pedestrian areas, galleries and arcades.

 Some famous attractions

 There are several tour operators in Stockholm offering city sightseeing that includes Stockholm’s most famous buildings and magnificent views.
 Some tours you stay on for the entire tour, but there are also “Hop On Hop Off buses” along with several tickets combining boat and walking.

 Stockholm is built on many islands and seeing Stockholm from the water is an enjoyable must.
 Fortunately, there are many tours to choose from depending on your interests.

 Stockholm’s Old Town is one of the largest and best preserved medieval city centers in Europe, and one of the foremost attractions in Stockholm.
 This is where Stockholm was founded in 1252.

 ABBA – THE MUSEUM

 Stockholm has ABBA fever! - The music, the clothes, the stories and everything else associated with the Swedish musical sensation ABBA is gathered in its own museum.
 This is a place where you walk in and dance out!
 Learn more about ABBA The Museum here.

 The Vasa Museum